J. G. MacManaway: Parliament of the United Kingdom

-Political career terminated

 As the first priest to take his seat in the House of Commons for 150 years, MacManaway was put under scrutiny by a Select committee of the House.
 They were unable to come to firm conclusions and, with some disquiet, recommended urgent legislation to clarify the law.
 The Home Secretary, James Chuter Ede, instead referred the matter to the Judicial Committee of the Privy Council.

 Their judgement, in essence, identified a lacuna in the existing legislation, which would disqualify MacManaway.
-While the Irish Church Act 1869 did disestablish the Church of Ireland, since there was no express provision in that Act permitting its clergy to sit as MPs and MacManaway was still be subject to the strictures of the House of Commons (Clergy Disqualification) Act 1801, which debarred any person "ordained to the office of priest or deacon" from sitting or voting in the House of Commons.
+While the Irish Church Act 1869 did disestablish the Church of Ireland, since there was no express provision in that act permitting its clergy to sit as MPs and MacManaway was still be subject to the strictures of the House of Commons (Clergy Disqualification) Act 1801, which debarred any person "ordained to the office of priest or deacon" from sitting or voting in the House of Commons.

 Modern scholars have questioned the rationale of this decision but, nonetheless, the House of Commons resolved on 19 October 1950 that MacManaway was disqualified from sitting.
-The House did, however, indemnify him (by the Reverend J. G. MacManaway's Indemnity Act 1951) from the £500-a-time fines that he had incurred for voting in parliamentary divisions while ineligible.
+The House did, however, indemnify him, by the Reverend J. G. MacManaway's Indemnity Act 1951 (14 & 15 Geo.
+6. c.
+29), from the £500-a-time fines that he had incurred for voting in parliamentary divisions while ineligible.
 MacManaway had voted on five occasions.

 MacManaway bitterly protested at what he perceived as an unjust anachronism bringing his career to an abrupt end, but did not contest the ensuing by-election, which was held for the Unionists by Thomas Teevan.
 His House of Commons career had lasted all of 238 days.

 Death

 Shortly after his leaving the Commons, MacManaway's wife died in January 1951.
-He resigned his seat at Stormont and died soon after, in November 1951, as the result of a fall.
-He was 53.
+He also resigned his seat at Stormont.

+On 22 October 1951, MacManaway suffered a head injury during a fall, having drunkenly fallen down the stairs at the Ulster Club in Belfast.
+He died on 3 November, aged 53.